jamesphillipturpin/x-factor/README.md

 ## Call to Action

-### Consulting with the Author
-If you want help with a similar or related project, please contact the author jamesphillipturpin.
-I took classes related to AI at Caltech, and I am also a licensed structural engineer, and experienced with algorithmic trading.
-If you have an AI related project that intersects one or more of those fields, it may be an especially good fit.

 ### Community Contribution
 In the age of AI, we still need high level thinking and gumption to follow through on good ideas.
 If you want to become a contributor to this repository, here are some ways you can help.